ISCP Event Programme

 Poster Presentation Abstracts are here

-Read a Report about experiences from last years Conference at 'What do positive psychology postgraduate students have to say about attending a coaching psychology congress?'
+Read a Report about experiences from the 2016 Conference at 'What do positive psychology postgraduate students have to say about attending a coaching psychology congress?'

 Relationships: Consultation Psychology, Therapy, Coaching Psychology